honeycombio/cloudformation-integrations/extensions/honeycombio-slo-slo/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the TPSCode.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ID.

 ### Fn::GetAtt